-Recommendation 5-11: ICE should provide qualified interpretation whenever necessary to provide meaningful access to programs, benefits, and services.
+- a) ICE should provide qualified interpretation whenever necessary to provide meaningful access to programs, benefits, and services.
 This right includes interpretive services, if necessary, for conversations involving DHS or contractor staff.
-Interpretation can be provided using telephonic or video interpretation, 196 but in addition, ICE should investigate the option of local interpretive service providers who specialize in regional dialects and indigenous languages.
+Interpretation can be provided using telephonic or, preferably, video interpretation,195 but in addition, ICE should investigate the option of local interpretive service providers who specialize in regional dialects and indigenous languages. - b) Qualified interpretation means interpretation that is effective, accurate, and impartial, both receptively (understanding what the LEP person is saying) and expressively (conveying information), using any necessary specialized vocabulary.
+Qualified interpreters adhere to applicable ethical codes (such as the American Translators Association Code of Ethics, or the National Association of Judicial Interpreters and Translators), which require confidentiality, impartiality, and accuracy.